Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Introduction and Summary

 Quantum gravity inflation suggests that the observed CMB anisotropy spectrum contains real quantum gravity effects.
-One of the problems in inflationary cosmology is that guiding principles to determine the primordial spectrum are not clear, although there are some phenomenological constraints.
-This inflation model shows that diffeomorphism invariance is a guiding principle even in the world beyond the Planck scale.
-By taking this seemingly obvious idea seriously, we can solve various problems with gravity such as renormalizability and singularity.
-And we expect that the primordial spectrum derived from the first principle will settle the Hubble tension \cite{hubble-tension}.
+The guiding principles here are clear, diffeomorphism invariance and renormalizability.
+Thus the model gives life to the concept of inflation, aligning with Starobinsky's perspective \cite{starobinsky}.
+Moreover, we expect that the primordial spectrum derived from the first principle will settle the Hubble tension \cite{hubble-tension}.